hwdsl2/docker-ipsec-vpn-server/README.md

 ## Features

 - Supports IKEv2 with strong and fast ciphers (e.g. AES-GCM)
-- Generates Apple profiles to auto-configure iOS and macOS clients
+- Generates VPN profiles to auto-configure iOS, macOS and Android devices
 - Supports Windows, macOS, iOS, Android and Linux as VPN clients
 - Includes a helper script to manage IKEv2 users and certificates
-- Detailed documentation for client setup, advanced usage and more

 ## Install Docker